 Insectropolis

-Do your littles love creepy crawlies?
+Do your kids love creepy crawlies?
 At Insectropolis, take a trip into the insect world, where kids will learn facts and habits about bugs, bees, spiders, caterpillars, and rare insect species.
-The interactive exhibits engage kids and challenges them to think and live like insects.
+The interactive exhibits engage and challenge kids to think and live like insects.
 Start exploring at Bug University to brush up on bug basics, tune into WBug Radio to learn how bugs communicate, and get the buzz on bees and their colonies at the Hive Airport.
-Tickets are $10 per visitor, and 2 and under are free.

 1761 Route 9, Toms River, NJ 08755